by Carol Masciola

 ABOUT THE BOOK:

-Hello Bethany!
-We are super excited to host you in our FFBC.
+Hello Carol!
+We are super excited to have you in our FFBC tours.

 Is there a specific scene that you had the most fun to write?